Why Do I Need An Emergency Kit

 You may need to survive, in adverse weather, without electric power, heat, gas or communication for 72 hours or longer; see blog what you must plan and prepare for.

-Employers and Businesses alike should plan to support their guests and staff in emergency or disaster situations.
+Employers and Businesses alike should plan to support their customers, guests and staff in emergency or disaster situations.
 In short, your Business Continuity should include contingencies to be self-sufficient for at least three days in the aftermath of a major incident.
 For more see Business Preparedness, standard and bespoke Workplace Emergency Kits.

 What kind of Emergency Kit do I need?